 - Consider alternatives to replace or reduce lawn areas, such as drought-tolerant plants, ornamental grasses, tan bark or gravel.

 - Consider that yellow grass is usually just dormant and will often return to green when the weather cools.

 Be bushfire ready

-The key to being prepared is to understand the level of bush fire risk you and your property are exposed to and the ways you can reduce this risk.
+The key to being prepared for bushfires is understanding the level of risk to you and your property and the ways that risk can be reduced.

-If you have a mobile phone, download a mobile phone app showing where fires are.
+- Download a phone app showing various fire locations.
 Your state or territory fire services may have one available.